3rpse-ai/postgres_migration/README.md

 ❔ Considering support
 ❌ No support planned

-> 💡 You can easily support needed types by extending column
+> 💡 You can easily support needed types by extending the abstract column class

 | Type Category     | Support Planned  |